Jmilk3/UCS_Voting_Repo/README.md

 ## Additional Notes
 * The placeholder.txt files are there because we can't add empty folders to a repo.
 We should remove them once we add any file to a folder.
+* The Bradley-Terry MCMC generator breaks if a bloc will only vote for a single candidate.
+This shouldn't be an issue in any real tests.